Here's a brief guide to what traders are talking about right now

-Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about before markets open on Wednesday:
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about on Monday morning:

 Good Morning!
-US Futures are showing a tentative bid, led by a 20bp pop in the DJIA on headlines DuPont and Dow in $120bn deal talks.
-Over in Europe, the DAX is nearing unchanged on the back of VW headlines, which sees the stock up 5% in afternoon action — helping propel Consumer discretionary shares higher.
-The rally is on thin ice, as the selloff in mining companies extended to a 7th day, plunging to 11year lows in London.
-That said, the FTSE is up on the day, rallying on the back of Industrials and Staples.
-Over in Asia, Chinese Inflation data came in higher than expected — but Shanghai closed up small.
-Our office in Kauai noted that Strong machine orders supported Japan early but the NKY met resistance at its 200 DMA and ultimately rolled over as the yen gained.
-Aussie finished in the red despite gold mining stocks acting well thanks to an afternoon selloff in the big banks — while nearly every emerging market continued to be battered.
+US Futures are lower, but off their worst levels of the overnight.
+The S&P is marked 10bp in the red as we kick off this Thanksgiving week – It may be a short one, but this week there are 25 economic indicators from Monday through Wednesday alone.
+Oil and gas firms lead declines in Europe, which sees the DAX off 15bp, rallying sharply n the last 15min as headlines “Saudi Ready to Cooperate With OPEC, Non-OPEC for Stable Prices” has caused the selling in the Crude Complex to reverse.
+London is under some decent pressure, with the FTSE off 40bp as the Miners are getting whacked due to weakness in the underlying commodities this AM.
+Volumes across the continent are muted, with most major markets trading 10-30% light to normal trends.
+Over in Asia, Shanghai lost 50bp as Energy groups rolled lower, dilution concerns as regulators have authorised 10 IPO’s to go ahead, and a doubling of margin requirements weighted – Hong Kong lost 40bp on angst about the brokers and Casinos due to corruption crackdowns, while Aussie climbed 40bp on Woolworth chatter and Markets in Japan were closed for a holiday.

-The US 10YY has gained 2bp, but continued to find heavy resistance around the 2.25% level.
-Those Fed Funds are at a record high 80% chance of Fed liftoff next week, while that “Policy Sensitive” 2YY is climbing 1bp in early action.
-That said, the $ is losing ground against the basket, as Commodity-linked currencies are stronger, Euro jumps on solid IFO data from Germany, and that Yen gains on Economic data from Japan.
-With the weaker $, Commodities are taking advantage of the tailwind — Copper, Nickel and Silver are all up 1%+ – while Gold is showing a meagre 35bp advance.
-The Energy complex is acting better, thanks to API showing a huge draw last night of 1.9M barrels (Street was looking for a build of 1.3M), helping Oil bounce 1.5% into DoE data later today.
+The US 10YY is testing overnight highs near 2.29%, while Fed Funds have moved hawkishly — putting the odds at 70% that the Fed lifts off next month as San Francisco Fed’s Williams was hawkish over the weekend.
+Diverging policies weighed on Euro, which tested 1.06 in the overnight, while commodity currencies like the Kiwi$, Aussie$ and Canadian $US all getting hit as Metal prices are sliding to multi-year lows.
+This had the DXY closing in on fresh 12Y highs, nearing a 100 test in the overnight.
+While the Oil complex has bounced 2%+ off lows, it still remains in the red — and metals are ugly – Nickel is off 5% (12Y Lows) and Copper 2% (6Y lows) — Gold is off almost 1% and nearing a test of recent 6Y lows.
+The strong $US even weighs on the softs, which see Cotton, Cocoa and Soy all 1%+ lower.

 Business Insider Emails & Alerts